chef-boneyard/chef-rfc/rfc000-rfc-process.md

 RFCs are managed in the [chef-rfc GitHub repository](#).
 When creating a new RFC, add it to the `new/` folder.
 A template is provided [below](#).
 Submit a pull-request with your new RFC.
-The Editors will review your submission and when it is formatted correctly, they will assign it an RFC number which should then be added to the filename and metadata.
+The Editors will review your submission to ensure it is formatted correctly.

-The community will discuss the proposed changes and when the Decider feels consensus has been reached, they will accept or reject the RFC.
+The community will discuss the proposed changes on the pull-request and during regular community meetings (see RFC001).
+When the Decider feels consensus has been reached, they will accept or reject the RFC.

+The Editors will then assign it an RFC number which will be added to the filename and metadata.

 Unless otherwise stated, the RFC author is also volunteering to implement the feature or process if accepted.

+## When should I submit an RFC?

+There's no rule by which to determine the need for a RFC.
+Some examples to consider are:

+* Adding a new feature that would impact multiple parts of the project, e.g. audit mode.
+* Establishing or changing a public API, e.g. mixlib-authentication.
+* A policy or process for the project, e.g. platform support policy.

 ## What belongs in a successful RFC?